PVorontsov/CS4331-Project3/README.md

 A description of the data can be found here: http://www.takakura.com/Kyoto_data/BenchmarkData-Description-v5.pdf

-Some of the infomation available in the data is listen below:
+Some of the infomation available in the data is listed below:

 * Data Fields:
   * Connection Date